HamzaR19/OOPLOGOHW/README.md

 Hamza Rahman

+## Media

 ## Test Instructions

+To run tests, you need to open up the terminal in vscode and input "npm run test" script.
 I ran some tests and passed most of them.

 ## License